Razat94/learnSEO/README.md

   Next time those Black hat SEO turkeys try to convince you to something that you know is wrong, just think to yourself,

-  "*What would Captain America do?*"
+  *"What would Captain America do?"*
 ```

 </div>